-Pursuant to Rule 711B(3) of the Catalist Rules, the Group has subjected the sustainability reporting process to internal review by outsourced internal auditors David Ho & Company.
+Pursuant to Rule 711B(3) of the Listing Manual (Section B: Rules of Catalist) ("Catalist Rules") of SGX-ST, the Group has subjected the sustainability reporting process to internal review by outsourced internal auditors David Ho & Company.
 The Board of Directors has assessed that external assurance is not required for the Sustainability Report at this juncture.